Lower Elementary I Guides

 Lower Elementary III Guides

 Ms. Ady (Adriana McCormack) was born in Mexico City, where she got a Bachelor of Arts degree in International Relations from the National Autonomous University of Mexico (UNAM) and completed postgraduate studies in National Security and History of Mexico.
 While residing in Mexico, she worked for institutions like the Mexican Secretary of State, the Treasury Secretary, and the Mexican Mail Service.
 In Atlanta, she worked as the Director Assistant to the Mexican American Business Chamber and collaborated with the Mexican Consulate in Atlanta and the Cultural Mexican Center.
 In Charlotte, she worked for the Family Outreach and Counseling Center and diverse companies translating documents.
-She also worked as a pre-K teacher at the Presbyterian bilingual school La Escuelita San Marcos in Huntersville, and for the last 24 years, she has taught different levels of Spanish, either in a private or public space like the North Mecklenburg Library.
+She also worked as a pre-K teacher at the Presbyterian bilingual school La Escuelita San Marcos in Huntersville, and since 2000, she has taught different levels of Spanish, either in a private or public space like the North Mecklenburg Library.

 Today, she teaches Spanish at PMA, where she enjoys LE, UE, MS, and HS.
 Ms. Ady likes to interact with people, create art, play piano, and enjoy learning new languages and reading the Bible, history, and science.
 She lives in Huntersville with her husband, Bruce, her two young adult daughters, and Charly, her dog.